 The next competitor was a bit more reserved and looked uncomfortable, but Alyssa got him to break out of his shell by showing him what to do.
 By the end of his time to shine, it seemed like he was having a bit more fun.

-Then, she brought up two girls from the audience to have a twerking and dance competition.
-The first competitor immediately busted out some impressive twerking skills and, speaking as a proxy for the crowd, I think we all assumed that would be that.
+Then, she brought up two female audience members to have a twerking and dance competition.
+The first competitor immediately busted out some impressive twerking skills and, speaking as a proxy for the crowd, I think we all assumed that would be the end of that.
 But when it was the second competitor’s turn, she fell into a split that nobody expected and definitely brought it up to a draw.

 Then it was Karma ‘ZaBitch’s time to shine.
 After a brief spoken-word lip sync in businesswoman realness, she stripped down to a black leotard with sparkly fringe to perform with a nitrous burst of energy, including a drag queen’s staple move: the death drop.
-Karma’s creativity and passion really showed through in her performance, and it’s clear why she made top five and won the title of fan favorite in the seventh season of Survivor at Charlie’s Chicago in Boystown.
+Karma’s creativity and passion really showed through in her performance.
+It’s clear why she made top five and won the title of fan favorite in the seventh season of Survivor at Charlie’s Chicago in Boystown.

 For the final solo performance of the night, Even Steven brought up the rear.
 As the only drag king performing, Even Steven had some big shoes (and a big bulge) to fill, and fill them he did.
 In a performance with multiple reveals – confetti umbrella included – Steven stripped down from everyday office clothes to a completely hand-sewn Superman costume.
 My hero.